 Declaring a Concentration:

-You declare your concentration by completing a concentration form with your faculty advisor.
+You declare your concentration by emailing the faculty advisor.
 In order to complete the concentration form you will need to determine what courses you hope to use to fulfill the advisor approved electives within the concentration.
 These usually need to be upper division courses that will further your understanding of the concentration focus.
-Bring your proposed course choices to your academic advisor when you plan to fill out your concentration form.
+Bring your proposed course choices to your academic advisor when you plan to initiate your concentration form.
 It is not necessary to declare your concentration in order to begin taking the specified concentration courses.
 You may begin taking concentration courses as soon as you have the prerequisites that the courses require.

 Declaring a Minor:

-If you are doing a minor you will need to contact the department office offering the minor and meet with their minor advisor to complete the minor form.
+If you are doing a minor you will need to email the faculty advisor for the minor you are interested in.
+They will email you a link to initiate the minor form.
 This process should be initiated early enough to plan appropriately, as all minor courses must be completed before the completion of your major.

 Graduation Writing Requirement